-FFFF - XXXX - Р NNN Т - S
+FFFF · XXXX ı Р NNN T • S

 Facility Code - Instrument Functional - Process Area Equipment Number Instrument Number - Suffix

-(Optional) Designation Loop Numb er
+(Optional) Designation Loop Number er

-FFFF acility Code, from Appendix A. The Facility Code will typically be and would only be fully written where required.
-XXXX 4 chara istrument Functional Designation , which is typically comprised of 2 to cters from Section 7.1.3.
-Note that five character Instrument nal Designations are possible, but should be quite rare. Р is the P rocess Area, which is based on Section 2.3.
-NNN associa instrum quipment Number of the associated equipment.
-If no equipment is ted, allocate Equipment Numbers specific for the applicable entation.
-Do not suppress 0's for equipment numbers, as all loop s at a site should have the same number of digits in the loop number. Т through motor s strument Number , where the number increments from the number 0 9.
-Utilize the number 0 for instruments directly associated with tarters and control.
-The Instrument Number does not increment for strument, but rather increments for every instrument loop.
-NNNT Instrum number bop Number, comprised of the Equipment Number together with the ent Number.
-Medium to large facilities will utilize four digit loop s, while smaller facilities such as wastewater collections facilities will be digit loop numbers.
-S uffix , which is used in the cases of multiple instruments on the same ndant loops.
+FFFF is the Facility Code, from Appendix A. The Facility Code will typically be

+XXXX is the Instrument Functional Designation, which is typically comprised of 2 to

+4 characters from Section 7.1.3.
+Note that five character Instrument associated, allocate Equipment Numbers specific for the applicable instrumentation.
+Do not suppress 0's for equipment numbers, as all loop numbers at a site should have the same number of digits in the loop number.

+Functional Designations are possible, but should be quite rare.

+NNN is the Equipment Number of the associated equipment.
+If no equipment is through 9.
+Utilize the number 0 for instruments directly associated with motor starters and control.
+The Instrument Number does not increment for every instrument, but rather increments for every instrument loop.

+T is the Instrument Number, where the number increments from the number 0 use three digit loop numbers.

+NNNT is the Loop Number, comprised of the Equipment Number together with the or redundant loops.
 All suffixes are to be numeric.

+Instrument Number.
+Medium to large facilities will utilize four digit loop numbers, while smaller facilities such as wastewater collections facilities will the valve.

+S is the Suffix, which is used in the cases of multiple instruments on the same

-Exampl es: XY-G2501 A solenoid for the valve XV-G250, where the solenoid is remote from the valve.
+XY-G2501 A solenoid for the valve XV-G250, where the solenoid is remote from

 LT-M1011-2 Redundant Wet Well level transmitter.

-0650-PT-M301 1 A pressure transmitter associated with pump M301 at the Hurst
+0650-PT-M3011 A pressure transmitter associated with pump M301 at the Hurst